patchstack/documentation/src/content/docs/Patchstack App/Site Dashboard/site-dashboard-overview.md

 sidebar:
   order: 3
 ---
-_Accessible for the Community, Developer and Business plan users._
+_Site dashboard page is accessible for the Community, Developer and Business plan users._

 To view a single site dashboard, navigate to **Sites** > **yourdomain.com** in Patchstack App.